ow2-sirocco/sirocco-api-openstack/README.md

 #### Integration tests

-Tests are based on Arquillian and are not enabled by default.
-To run the tests:
+Tests are based on Arquillian and are enabled by default.
+Check the apitest module at https://github.com/ow2-sirocco/sirocco-api-openstack/tree/master/sirocco-api-openstack-apitest.

     mvn

 ### TODOs

-- ServerCreate works only with flavor and image UUID.
-Need to handle URIs.
-- ServerCreate : Add adminPass on response
+Check the issue tracker at https://github.com/ow2-sirocco/sirocco-api-openstack/issues?state=open